Give Up: Legacy

 Give Up was released during a period in which independent music first began to garner mainstream interest.
 It has been considered "one of the touchstones of a new generation of indie music."
-It was suggested that its success was a reaction to more heavy or aggressive indie rock, such as the White Stripes or the Strokes.
+It was suggested that its success was a reaction to more heavy or aggressive indie rock bands, such as the White Stripes or the Strokes.
 In addition to the younger indie fanbase, the album also connected with older listeners, who appreciated its synth-pop influences.
 New York Times editor Jon Pareles observed in 2013 that the album was influential on groups like Owl City and Passion Pit.
-For the record label, Give Up represented its second biggest-selling album in its history, only behind Nirvana's Bleach (1989).
-The Postal Service eclipsed the Shins and Hot Hot Heat as Sub Pop's most popular act in the early aughts.
-Gibbard has remarked that both Give Up and Death Cab's Transatlanticism, "I’ve never had a more creatively inspired year."
+Give Up represented Sub Pop's second biggest-selling album in its history, only behind Nirvana's Bleach (1989).
+The Postal Service eclipsed the Shins and Hot Hot Heat as the record label's most popular act in the early aughts.
+Gibbard has remarked that between Give Up and Death Cab's Transatlanticism, "I’ve never had a more creatively inspired year."

 Though the album was by all accounts immensely successful, Give Up still stands as the Postal Service's only album.
 From its genesis, its creators intended it as a one-off experiment.
-Still, Gibbard and Tamborello continued to collaborate in the intervening years, this time sending their music to one another using the Internet.
+Still, Gibbard and Tamborello continued to collaborate in the following years, this time sending their music to one another using the Internet.
 The duo completed two original songs in 2006—"Turn Around" and "A Tattered Line of String"—before determining the project should remain in the past.
 Both tracks, and the bulk of the rest of the band's recorded output, feature on a bonus disc of the tenth anniversary reissue of the album.
-As for the future of another album, both musicians have considered it unlikely.
-Gibbard said that the moment captured something special: "It was just this moment that was very inspired and unique."
+As for the idea of another album in the future, both musicians have considered it unlikely.
+Gibbard has said that the Give Up captured something special: "It was just this moment that was very inspired and unique."
 Tamborello concurred: "[Give Up] came together in such a natural way that I feel like if it happens again, it has to feel like that, and maybe that's impossible."